Clallam County profile

 (Source: U.S. Census Bureau QuickFacts)

-The year 2018 was a year of moderate gains as growth has proven to be a challenge in Clallam County.
-Some projects have continued over the years but new development has been a challenge.
+The year 2019 was yet another year of inertia as growth has proven to be a challenge in Clallam County.
+Some projects have continued over the years, but new development has been a challenge.
 The county is primed to add jobs in many areas of the economy including healthcare, advanced composites, marine trades and outdoor tourism.

 Science and academic institutions in the county continue to research important topics and educate the next generation of the labor force.
 The Department of Energy’s Marine Sciences Laboratory is based at the Pacific Northwest National Laboratory in Sequim.
 Current projects at the lab include ocean energy development, impact of populations on marine environments and improved coastline security.
 The hope is to find a vibrant opportunity for growth in the areas of marine conservation and aquaculture.

 Peninsula College continues to be a vibrant part of the community by offering programs including advanced manufacturing, community education and worker retraining.
-It has three campus locations at Port Angeles, Port Townsend and Forks.
-In the 2017-18 school year total enrollment was 4,454 students.
+It has three campus locations – Port Angeles, Port Townsend and Forks.
+In the 2018 to 2019 school year, total enrollment was 3,880 students.

 Current labor force and unemployment statistics are available on the Labor area summaries page.